Skip to main content

 We, residents of Virginia, support this safe, humane, and cost-effective method for managing the cats living in our communities.
 Please pass legislation to affirm the legality of TNR so we can reduce the number of cats entering and dying in our animal shelters.

-Let's show the Virginia House of Delegates that our communities care about enacting lifesaving legislation for Virginia's cats.
-With enough signatures, we can ensure stronger support for this important legislation next time around.
+With enough signatures, we can ensure stronger support for these lifesaving programs.
 Please sign and share this petition today.

 Virginia, USA